arkev/UM-Virtual-incepto/wp-content/plugins/enlighter/readme.txt

 == Upgrade Notice ==

+= 3.0 =
+New fault-tolerant Shortcode-Processor is integrated.
+You can switch back to the old one on the Enlighter Settings Page -> Editing -> Shortcode

+= 2.11 =
+Bugfix Release (initialization may fail when upgrading to 2.10)

+= 2.9 =
+Bugfix Release (TinyMCE and EnlighterJS Core)

 = 2.6 =
 Renamed the EnlighterJS files to `EnlighterJS.min.css` and `EnlighterJS.min.js`.
 In case you have applied custom modifications these changes may broke your setup and you need to change it!
-Added [EnlighterJS v2.5](http://enlighterjs.andidittrich.de/) with some optimization.
+Added [EnlighterJS v2.5](http://enlighterjs.org/) with some optimization.

 = 2.4 =
 Removed WordPress 3.8 Visual Editor compatibility - Enlighter now requires WordPress >= 3.9 including TinyMCE 4